Discover a unique Two Oceans Aquarium in the Waterfront

 Green Point Park

-Perfect for a family outing with scooter, bikes and picnic baskets.
+A new addition to the Green Point area – perfect for a family outing with scooter, bikes and picnic baskets.

 Open Daily @ 7am – 7pm

 Nice Touch Kids Cooking